code-boxx/I-Was-Here-PHP-Attendance-System/README.md

 ## I WAS HERE
-I Was Here is a simple, free, and open-source PHP Student Attendance Management System.
-Not the best in the world, but it will help small schools to get started quickly without all the hassle.
+I Was Here is a simple PHP Student Attendance Management System.
+This is not a "we have a lot of features that you will never use" system, but a basic one to help smaller schools to get started quickly.
+<br><br>

+## FEATURES
+1) Users management.
+2) Take attendance manually, or let students scan a QR code.
+3) Progressive web app.
+4) CSV reports.
 <br><br>

 ## SCREENSHOTS